 The [ABA] Task Force agrees with the Reporter to the ALI RESTATEMENT that Model Rule 1.6 "... should not be understood to preclude controlled disclosure beyond the organization in the limited circumstances where the wrongdoing is clear, the injury to the client organization is substantial, and disclosure would clearly be in the best interest of the entity client."
-The Task Force considers this especially important in the circumstance in which the board of directors or other highest authority of the organization, e.g., because of self-interest or personal involvement in the violation.
+The Task Force considers this especially important in the circumstance in which the board of directors or other highest authority of the organizational client is disabled from acting in the best interest of the organization, e.g., because of self-interest or personal involvement in the violation.
 (Footnotes omitted.)